Gulf Coast RV Parks

 TH Stone Memorial St. Joseph Peninsula State Park

-TH Stone Memorial St. Joseph Peninsula State Park is along Florida’s “Forgotten Coast.”
+The TH Stone Memorial St. Joseph Peninsula State Park boasts 10 miles of white sandy beaches along Florida’s “Forgotten Coast.”
 This beautiful park provides campers with white-sand beaches and some of the state’s tallest sand dunes.
 Campers enjoy a plethora of activities, including fishing, snorkeling, swimming, and shelling.

 There’s a paved boat ramp and deep-water access, as well as a marina basin with limited space.
 Fishermen like the cleaning station next to the boat ramp.
 And the park is wheelchair accessible with a wheelchair-friendly route to the beach.
 Campers can set up in the park’s Shady Pines campground, which features 36 standard-facility campsites and 10 tent-only campsites.